melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 and Coursera, and I acknowledge their role in supporting the completion of this project.

 Be sure to include the following in your completed activity:
-- Screenshots of your queries or typed versions of the queries
-- Explanations of your queries
-- A project description at the beginning
-- A summary at the end
-- Details on using LIKE to search for a pattern
 - Details on filtering for dates and times
 - Details on using AND and OR to filter on multiple conditions
-- Details on using NOT in filters

 ### Project description